VincentPaulV/RT-Labs-Open-Source/README.md

 ```
  - Names the column headers as ['accel_x, accel_y, accel_z']
  - Response from the API is pushed into the csvContent list
- - fetch-catch used to detect any error while data being taken from the API
+ - fetch-catch used to detect any error while data is being taken from the API

    #### 2. Saving the fetched data as a CSV: ```startFetching()```
    ```javascript